 - 2009: Wendy Freedman, Robert Kennicutt and Jeremy Mould for the definitive measurement of the rate of expansion of the universe, Hubble’s Constant

-- 2008: J. Richard Bond for his pioneering contributions to our understanding of the development of structures in the universe
+- 2008: J. Richard Bond for furthering understanding of development of structures in the universe

-- 2007: Saul Perlmutter and Brian Schmidt and their teams: the Supernova Cosmology Project and the High-z Supernova Search Team, for independently discovering that the expansion of the universe is accelerating
+- 2007: Saul Perlmutter and Brian Schmidt and their teams: Supernova Cosmology Project and High-z Supernova Search Team, for discovering the expansion of the universe is accelerating

-- 2004: Alan Guth and Andrei Linde for their roles in developing and refining the theory of cosmic inflation
+- 2004: Alan Guth and Andrei Linde for developing and refining the theory of cosmic inflation

-- 2001: Martin Rees for his extraordinary intuition in unraveling the complexities of the universe
+- 2001: Martin Rees for extraordinary intuition in unraveling the complexities of the universe

-- 2000: Allan R. Sandage and Phillip J. E. (Jim) Peebles: Sandage for pursuing the true values of the Hubble constant, the deceleration parameter and the age of the universe; Peebles for advancing our understanding of how energy and matter formed the rich patterns of galaxies observed today
+- 2000: Allan R. Sandage and Phillip J. E. (Jim) Peebles: Sandage for pursuing true values of the Hubble constant, the deceleration parameter, and age of the universe; Peebles for advancing understanding of how energy and matter formed the patterns of galaxies observed today

 The Prize recipients are chosen by the Cosmology Selection Advisory Board.
 Its members are:

-Andrew Fabian, University of Cambridge; Robert Kennicutt, University of Cambridge (Chair); Helge Kragh, Niels Bohr Institute; Sadanori Okamura, Hosei University; Frans Pretorius, Princeton University; Subir Sarkar, University of Oxford; and Rashid Sunyaev, Max Planck Institute for Astrophysics.
+James Evans, University of Puget Sound, Andrew Fabian, University of Cambridge; Robert Kennicutt, University of Cambridge (Chair); Sadanori Okamura, Hosei University; Frans Pretorius, Princeton University; Subir Sarkar, University of Oxford; and Rashid Sunyaev, Max Planck Institute for Astrophysics.
 Owen Gingerich of the Harvard-Smithsonian Center for Astrophysics and Martin Rees of the University of Cambridge also serve as special Cosmology advisors to the Foundation.

 * * *